Scotland national football team

 The Scotland national football team represents Scotland in men's international football and is controlled by the Scottish Football Association.
-It competes in the three major professional tournaments: the FIFA World Cup, UEFA Nations League and the UEFA European Championship.
-Scotland, as a country of the United Kingdom, is not a member of the International Olympic Committee, and therefore the national team does not compete in the Olympic Games.
+They compete in three major professional tournaments: the FIFA World Cup, UEFA Nations League, and the UEFA European Championship.
+Scotland, as a country of the United Kingdom, are not a member of the International Olympic Committee (as Scottish athletes compete for Great Britain), and therefore the national team does not compete in the Olympic Games.
 The majority of Scotland's home matches are played at the national stadium, Hampden Park.

-Scotland is the joint oldest national football team in the world, alongside England, whom they played in the world's first international football match in 1872.
+Scotland are the joint oldest national football team in the world, alongside England, whom they played in the world's first international football match in 1872.
 Scotland has a long-standing rivalry with England, whom they played annually from 1872 until 1989.
-The teams have met only eight times since then, most recently in a group match during Euro 2020 in June 2021.
+The teams have met only nine times since then, most recently in a friendly in September 2023.

-Scotland have qualified for the FIFA World Cup on eight occasions, and the UEFA European Championship three times, but have never progressed beyond the first group stage of a finals tournament.
+Scotland have qualified for the FIFA World Cup on nine occasions, and the UEFA European Championship four times, but they have never progressed beyond the first group stage of a finals tournament.
 The team have achieved some noteworthy results, such as beating the 1966 FIFA World Cup winners England 3–2 at Wembley Stadium in 1967.
 Archie Gemmill scored what has been described as one of the greatest World Cup goals ever in a 3–2 win during the 1978 World Cup against the Netherlands, who reached the final of the tournament.
 In their qualifying group for UEFA Euro 2008, Scotland defeated 2006 World Cup runners-up France 1–0 in both fixtures.

 Scotland supporters are collectively known as the Tartan Army.
 The Scottish Football Association operates a roll of honour for every player who has made more than 50 appearances for Scotland.
 Kenny Dalglish holds the record for Scotland appearances, having played 102 times between 1971 and 1986.
 Dalglish scored 30 goals for Scotland and shares the record for most goals scored with Denis Law.